pret/pokeemerald/INSTALL.md

 Otherwise, follow the instructions below to install devkitARM.
 ### Installing devkitARM on WSL1

-1. `gdebi-core` must be installed beforehand in order to install devkitPro (which facilitates the installation of devkitARM).
+1. `gdebi-core` must be installed beforehand in order to install devkitPro pacman (which facilitates the installation of devkitARM).
 Install this with the following command:

     ```bash
     sudo apt install gdebi-core
     ```
     > Note: If the above command does not work, try the above command but replacing `apt` with `apt-get`.

-2. Once `gdebi-core` is done installing, download the devkitPro software package [here](https://github.com/devkitPro/pacman/releases).
+2. Once `gdebi-core` is done installing, download the devkitPro pacman package [here](https://github.com/devkitPro/pacman/releases).
 The file to download is `devkitpro-pacman.amd64.deb`.
 3. Change directory to where the package was downloaded.
 For example, if the package file was saved to **C:\Users\\_\<user>_\Downloads** (the Downloads location for most users), enter this command, where *\<user> is your **Windows** username:

     ```bash
     cd /mnt/c/Users/<user>/Downloads
     ```

-4. Once the directory has been changed to the folder containing the devkitPro package, run the following commands to install devkitPro.
+4. Once the directory has been changed to the folder containing the devkitPro pacman package, run the following commands to install devkitPro pacman.

     ```bash
     sudo gdebi devkitpro-pacman.amd64.deb